top of page

 Price:

-I. Toccata.
-This first movement is written in a ternary form, concretely in a trio form, but with an austere reduction of materials in its final repetition.
-Toccata (from Italian toccare, literally, "to touch", with "toccata" being the action of touching) also called Praeludium, or Prelude, is a virtuoso composition – typically written for a keyboard or plucked string instrument – featuring fast-moving, lightly fingered and virtuosic passages; which structure consists of a succession of fugal sections, alternating them with others of free style and improvisational character.
-In the way of an "urban goulash", this movement explore the grooves taken from funk, rock and roll and techno styles, interconnecting all them throughout the sections.
+This first movement is written in a ternary form, but with an austere reduction of materials in its final reprise.
+A toccata (from the Italian toccāre, “to touch,” with toccata referring to the act of touching), also called praeludium or prelude, is a virtuoso composition—typically for keyboard or plucked string instruments—featuring fast-moving, lightly fingered, and highly technical passages.
+Its structure usually consists of a succession of fugal sections alternating with others of a freer, more improvisatory character.
+In the manner of an “urban goulash,” this movement explores grooves drawn from funk, rock and roll, and techno, interconnecting them throughout its accumulative sections.